 - As part of a sandwich: Serve the salmon as part of a fish sandwich with brioche buns, lettuce, tomato, and tartar sauce.

 - With a carb: Go the easy route and serve the salmon with basmati rice and black bean and corn salsa on top of the salmon.
+Or, for an Italian spin, make pasta aglio e olio to serve alongside your salmon.

-Storage Tips + Reheating
+Storage Tips & Reheating

 Serve your grilled salmon immediately for the freshest flavor.
-When using the fish for meal prepping, use these tips to safely store the grilled fish and retain the flavor.
+When using the fish for meal prepping, use these tips to store the grilled fish and retain the flavor.

 More Fish Recipes